 Downloading and Installing Wdesk Sync

-To use the feature, you will need Microsoft®1 Excel 2010, 2013, or 2016 (including Office 365) and Microsoft .NET Framework 4.5 or newer.
+To use the feature, you will need Microsoft®1 Excel 2010, 2013, or 2016 (including Office 365) and Microsoft .NET Framework 3.5.
 You must also have permission to install programs on your computer.
 If you do not have these programs or lack permission to install programs on your computer, please consult your company's IT resources.

 For technical information relevant to your IT department, direct them to download the Wdesk Sync Installer Technical Details.

 To begin, download the Wdesk Sync Add-In installer and launch the program.
 Once the add-in has been installed, restart your computer and open the document you'd like to sync to your account.

 If your version of Wdesk Sync is not up to date, you will be prompted to updated by a panel on the left.